Quick facts

 PyeongChang 2018

-In 2025, he began an internship in partnerships with the Canadian Paralympic Committee.
-He is also a chairperson on the World Para Ice Hockey sport committee.
+In 2025, he began an internship with the Canadian Paralympic Committee’s partnerships team and serves as chairperson of the World Para Ice Hockey Sport Athletes Committee, shaping the sport’s global future.

 CAREER HIGHLIGHTS